microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Remove-MgBetaDirectoryRoleMemberByRef](Remove-MgBetaDirectoryRoleMemberByRef.md)
 Remove a member from a directoryRole.
 You can use both the object ID and template ID of the directoryRole with this API.
-The template ID of a built-in role is immutable and can be seen in the role description on the Azure portal.
+The template ID of a built-in role is immutable and can be seen in the role description on the Microsoft Entra admin center.
 For details, see Role template IDs.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaDirectoryRoleScopedMember](Remove-MgBetaDirectoryRoleScopedMember.md)
 Delete navigation property scopedMembers for directoryRoles